inntran/git-benchmark-testdata/mattoid/ejaculate/multungulate.markdown

 		-- Shakespe, "King Lear"
 Rules for Good Grammar #4.
 	 (1) Don't use no double negatives.
-	 (2) Make each pronoun agree with their antecedents.
+	 (2) Make each pronoun agree with their antecents.
 	 (3) Join clauses good, like a conjunction should.
 	 (4) About them sentence fragments.
 	 (5) When dangling, watch your participles.